SheCanCodeHQ/hatch-template-project/README.md

 This template project should be forked by hatch teams.
 Change the name and fill in your team and project details.

-This project was developped during [hatchlondon 2017](http://hatchlondon.io).
+This project was developed during [hatchlondon 2017](http://hatchlondon.io).

 ## Team
 Include all memebers of your team for the hack here: